NamPhuongBD/JUVIDOE-Blockchain-docs/configuration/server-configuration-file.md

 # Server configuration file

 Starting the server with various configuration options can be done using a configuration file instead of using just flags.
-The command used to start the server with a config file: `z-edge server --config <config_file_name>`
+The command used to start the server with a config file: `JUVIDOE-edge server --config <config_file_name>`

 ### Export config file with default configuration